The West Milford Museum

 During the 1980s, the Township of West Milford determined that the building at 1477 Union Valley Road would be an ideal location for the future West Milford Township Museum.
 It received official designation by the Historic Preservation Commission as a Local Historic Landmark in 1993.
 Following years of fundraising efforts and with some dedicated funding from the Township, renovation work was implemented by the Heritage Committee.
 Along with numerous volunteers, and assistance from local businesses, individuals, and the Township, the development of the West Milford Museum continues to this day.

-This simple structure began its humble service to the community as a church during the nineteenth century, and as the twentieth century commenced, it provided a much needed home for the Township's municipal government and community Now, during the twenty-first century, the Museum building continues to serve the Township of West Milford by preserving its history for future generations.
+This simple structure began its humble service to the community as a church during the nineteenth century, and as the twentieth century commenced, it provided a much needed home for the Township's local government and community events.
+Now, during the twenty-first century, the Museum building continues to serve the Township of West Milford by preserving its history for future generations.